JiwoonKim/JUNEKIM.dev/content/mobile50/mobile50_0.md

 - __all variables and functions__: _parameters and methods on the global object_
     - _Browser global object_ = __window object__
     - _Node.js global object_ = __global object__

-### Closures
-functions that refer to variables declared by parent function